 Eco-design is a practice that has become unavoidable in all industrial fields: automotive, packaging, textile ... examples of new eco-designed products are not lacking.
 Eco-design consists of integrating the preservation of the environment at all stages of a product's life cycle, from the sourcing of raw materials to the end of life, through the manufacturing and distribution processes.

-Seppic has taken the measure of these stakes and has worked on different axes as "upcycling" and biotechnologies during its latest product developments to offer new ingredients sourced sustainably, responding to current environmental issues, and answering cosmetic market expectations.
+Seppic has taken the measure of these stakes and has worked on different axes as socially and environmentally respectful plant sourcing, "upcycling" and biotechnologies during its latest product developments to offer new ingredients sourced sustainably, responding to current environmental issues, and answering cosmetic market expectations.

 Serdex, a subsidiary of Seppic, manufactures highly purified active ingredients extracted from Centella Asiatica and other Malagasy plants.
 Being respectful to traditional know-how and developing local suppliers in areas from where the plants originate, is at the heart of sustainable development of Serdex.